Battle of Smolenice: The battle

 The Austrian army moved to Smolenice and camped there on 26 May to recuperate after crossing the Carpathian Mountains.
 Ritschan wanted to wait at Smolenice until reinforcements arrived from another Austrian-Royalist army under the command of János Wolfy.

 The Imperial Army hesitates

 Ritschan was not aware that the rebel Kuruc army was gathering in the forest; thus, he was unprepared for an attack.
-When the Kuruc attack occurred, Ritschan called a council and proposed an advance by Červený Kane, but Ritschan's officers—Colonel Maltzan, Captain Visconti, and Deutschmeister—all rejected his plan because the region was firmly controlled by the Kurucs.
+When the Kuruc attack occurred, Ritschan called a council and proposed an advance by Červený Kameň, but Ritschan's officers—Colonel Maltzan, Captain Visconti, and Deutschmeister—all rejected his plan because the region was firmly controlled by the Kurucs.
 The officers feared for the safety of Moravia and Vienna.

 The Kurucs attack

 In the first stage of the battle, Brigadier László Ocskay and the Slovak rebels attacked Starhemberg's Austrian force, stopping Starhemberg's advance.
 The cavalry followed under Sandor Károlyi.
 Ocskay's Hussars were on alert near Smolenice because many Slovaks remained in the forests and the Kuruc infantry was on its way to Smolenice.